Generic Name: vecuronium (VEK ue ROE nee um)

 problems with circulation; or

-FDA pregnancy category C. It is not known whether vecuronium will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+FDA pregnancy category C. It is not known whether Vecuronium Bromide will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using Vecuronium Bromide Bromide.

 It is not known whether vecuronium passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

-Your breathing, blood pressure, oxygen levels, heart function, and other vital signs will be watched closely while you are receiving vecuronium.
+Your breathing, blood pressure, oxygen levels, heart function, and other vital signs will be watched closely while you are receiving Vecuronium Bromide.

-It may take you longer to recover from the effects of vecuronium if you have cirrhosis or other liver disease.
+It may take you longer to recover from the effects of Vecuronium Bromide if you have cirrhosis or other liver disease.

 What happens if I miss a dose?

-Since vecuronium is usually given just for anesthesia, you are not likely to be on a dosing schedule.
+Since Vecuronium Bromide Bromide is usually given just for anesthesia, you are not likely to be on a dosing schedule.

 What happens if I overdose?

-What should I avoid after receiving Vecuronium Bromide (vecuronium)?
+What should I avoid after receiving Vecuronium Bromide?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.